 “Duty of Care”

 As a general rule, property owners have a legal duty to keep their premises save and hazard free.
 This includes keeping walkways, driveways, parking lots, and other common areas clear of ice and snow.
 Depending on the type of property involved (i.e. Commercial Property, Residential Property or Government Property), and the category of pedestrian (i.e. invitee or licensee), there are specific legal standards that must be established to prove liability on the part of the property owner and/or his insurance carrier.
+Here is More about the author that talks about getting the right kind of legal help.

 - For invitees, who are people that provide the property owner with a material benefit such as shoppers in a supermarket or hotel guest, the property owner has a duty to exercise reasonable care for the invitee’s safety.
 He must take such steps as are reasonable and prudent to correct or give warning of hazardous conditions or defects actually known to him (or his employees), and of hazardous conditions or defects which he (or his employees) by the exercise of reasonable care, could discover.